David Birney (bishop): Episcopacy

 Birney was elected Bishop of Idaho on February 27, 1982, during a special convention which took place in All Saints' Church in Boise, Idaho.
-He was consecrated on August 7, 1982, by Presiding Bishop John Allin in the Roman Catholic Cathedral of St John in Boise, Idaho.
+He was consecrated on August 7, 1982, by Presiding Bishop John Allin as chief consecrator in the Roman Catholic Cathedral of St John in Boise, Idaho.
 He remained in Idaho till 1989, after he retired.
 From 1989 till 1993 he served as Assistant Bishop of Massachusetts.
 He died on February 13, 2004.

 Family

-Birney was married to Virginia F. Knorr and together had 2 sons.
+Birney was married to Virginia F. Knorr and together they had two sons.